UBCO-COSC360-Winter-2018-Term-1/github-classroom-for-teachers/README.md

 1. Have a directory for the class in your local computer.
 Inside of this directory, I would recommend making a directory titled something similar to `homework-grading`.
 The way we will use this directory is that we have a shell script (more on this in the next step) that will create a sub-directory within the `homework-grading` named after an assignment prefix.
 The script then automatically clones all of the students' repos for this assignment into the directory.

 2. Navigate to the `homework-grading` directory.
 The shell scripts we will be using are from https://github.com/konzy/mass_clone.
-You can either clone this repo, or my forked version https://github.com/jfiksel/mass_clone, into the `homework-grading` directory.
-Currently, my forked version allows you to pull changes in from a student's repository if they have made changes after your initial cloning.
+You can either clone this repo, or the forked version https://github.com/jfiksel/mass_clone, into the `homework-grading` directory.
+Currently, this forked version allows you to pull changes in from a student's repository if they have made changes after your initial cloning.
 At this point, your directory structure should be as follows:

 ```
 class-fall-2017